Varèse Sarabande albums discography: 5200–7500 series (1988–2018)

 When Varèse Sarabande began its partnership with MCA Distribution in 1988, the benefits of this deal were nationwide availability of Varèse Sarabande CDs, LPs and cassettes.
-The label adopted the MCA catalog numbering system with the prefix VSD (which stood for Varèse Sarabande Disc and VSC for Varèse Sarabande cassette) and a subsequent number to denote multiple-disc sets (VSD2, VSD3, etc.) or a video release (VSV) if any as that was required for all labels in the MCA distribution system.
-When the MCA and PolyGram families merged in 1999, which created Universal Music, the newly merged company used PolyGram's catalog-numbering system, which used the main six digits of the UPC barcode (numbers 5 through 10 in the standard 12-number UPC set) as the basis for the catalog number and since the original MCA numbering was already based on part of the UPC number (specifically digits 7 through 10), the number sequence was not changed.
+The label adopted the MCA catalogue numbering system with the prefix VSD (which stood for Varèse Sarabande Disc and VSC for Varèse Sarabande cassette) and a subsequent number to denote multiple-disc sets (VSD2, VSD3, etc.) or a video release (VSV) if any as that was required for all labels in the MCA distribution system.
+When the MCA and PolyGram families merged in 1999, which created Universal Music, the newly merged company used PolyGram's catalogue-numbering system, which used the main six digits of the UPC barcode (numbers 5 through 10 in the standard 12-number UPC set) as the basis for the catalogue number and since the original MCA numbering was already based on part of the UPC number (specifically digits 7 through 10), the number sequence was not changed.
 This run starting from VSD-5200 ended during the 7500 series as Concord Records assumed control of the company during the middle of 2018 and started a new numbering system as a result.
 Catalogue numbers without a title are usually assigned to a release that is not ready to be officially announced by the label.
 In some cases, older unassigned numbers are the result of a production delay, but usually it is because they have been canceled.
 For collectors, the curiosity of knowing what a number has been assigned to is part of the demand for a complete discography.

-Also as Varèse Sarabande grew, it branched into other musical venues and imprints including Varèse Spotlight, which focused on original cast recordings; Varèse Jazz, which focused on jazz interpretations featuring the Trotter Trio and others; Varèse Vintage, which re-issued all genres of oldies; Water Music, which specialized in electronica; Fuel 2000, which focused on popular music; and Wildcat, which focused on rock recordings.
+Also as Varèse Sarabande grew, it branched into other musical venues and imprints including Varèse Spotlight, which focused on original cast recordings; Varèse Jazz, which focused on jazz interpretations featuring the Trotter Trio and others; Varèse Vintage, which re-issued all genres of oldies; Water Music, which specialised in electronica; Fuel 2000, which focused on popular music; and Wildcat, which focused on rock recordings.
 All divisions share the same catalog numbering system, but only the Varèse Sarabande, Spotlight, and Vintage imprints share the same number sequence.
 There have also been some soundtracks released as digital download titles that are not currently on CD at the moment.